ecoswift/optics/README.md

 ## License

-NextLevel is available under the MIT license, see the [LICENSE](https://github.com/NextLevel/NextLevel/blob/master/LICENSE) file for more information.
+looks is available under the MIT license, see the [LICENSE](https://github.com/NextLevel/NextLevel/blob/master/LICENSE) file for more information.